A relative approach to opinion formation: Introduction

-Over the past decades a large variety of opinion formation models have been proposed.
-Linear models, e.g.\ the one proposed in the seminal contribution by \citet{DeGroot}, can be employed to capture consensus formation in a context in which agents are willing to be positively influenced by other agents.
-Polarization and periodicity can be described as well, but only in ``poorly connected" systems\footnote{``Poorly connected" in the DeGroot model means that the driving matrix is reducible or periodic.}.
-In order to still explain these phenomena in ``well-connected" systems, researchers introduced more complex, sometimes nonlinear opinion formation models, such as \citet{Hegselmann2002, Friedkin1990, Flache2011b}.
-Some of these nonlinear models can be investigated analytically, such as the influential Friedkin-Johnsen model \citep{Friedkin1990, Proskurnikov2016}.
+Over the past decades great advances have been made and a large variety of opinion formation models have been proposed.
+Linear models were studied assuming that agents are willing to move their opinions closer to those of sources of influence in a network.
+A seminal model of this type is the DeGroot model \citep{DeGroot} where opinions develop according to a weighted averaging principle.
+Here, agents typically reach a consensus when the population is ``well-connected'' and ``aperiodic''\footnote{``Well-connected" and ``aperiodic'' in the DeGroot model and the discrete-time Altafini model \citep{Altafini2012,Altafini2013,Liu2017} means that the driving matrix is irreducible and not periodic respectively.}.
+In further exploring richer dynamics, researchers introduced more complex, sometimes nonlinear opinion formation models, such as \citet{Hegselmann2002, Friedkin1990, Flache2011b}.
+Some of these nonlinear models can be investigated analytically, such as the influential Friedkin-Johnsen model \citep{Friedkin1990}.
 Other models are mainly analyzed through simulations, such as the Bounded Confidence model \citep{Krause1997, Deffuant2000} and other agent-based models \citep{Flache2017}.
+While most of these models generate opinion dynamics which lead to convergence of the set of opinions in a population to a bounded finite range, some models added assumptions that also induce persistent divergence, periodicity or shift of opinions over time \citep{Friedkin1990,Flache2017}.
+This applies in particular to models which added the possibility that agents can be ``negatively'' influenced, seeking to distance their opinions from those of negatively evaluated sources -- the so-called boomerang effect \citep{Altafini2013,Flache2011b}. \vb

+One outstanding research problem in opinion formation models concerns finding a simple framework in which the main large-scale phenomena (including polarization, consensus formation, and periodicity) can be explained in the long run, explicitly covering situations in which the population is ``well-connected" and ``aperiodic''.
+The underlying model dynamics would preferably be linear, thus allowing an explicit analysis relying on matrix-theoretic tools.
+Having such a relatively elementary framework would clearly be highly appealing, as it would allow one to reason about the major opinion formation phenomena through a single transparent, but highly general, model.